MicrosoftDocs/azure-dev-docs/articles/python/includes/tutorial-container-web-app/container-registry-create-vscode-2.md

 * **Resource group** &rarr; Use an existing group or create a new one.

-* **Location** &rarr; If you are using an existing resource group, select the location to match.
+* **Location** &rarr; If you're using an existing resource group, select the location to match.
 Otherwise, the location is where the resource group is created that contains the registry.